- Bill4TimeBill4Time is legal-specific timekeeping and billing software with a solo-friendly pricing tier. Learn more about Bill4Time.

 - FreshBooksFreshBooks is timekeeping and billing software with extensive invoicing, payment, and reporting features.
 Click here to learn more and to read our reviews.
 Learn more about FreshBooks.

 - Tabs3Tabs3 is Windows-based desktop-only timekeeping and billing software.
 It is robust, customizable, and flexible, but mostly tethers you to your computer.
 Learn more about Tabs3.

-- TimeslipsTimeslips has been used by lawyers for years, but it is both desktop-based and Windows-only, which limits its utility.
-Learn more about Timeslips.
+- TimeSlipsTimeslips legal time and billing software has been used by lawyers for years, but it is both desktop-based and Windows-only, which limits its utility.
+Here is our review.
+Learn more about TimeSlips.

 - TimesolvTimesolv is timekeeping and billing software designed just for lawyers, and they've built an auto-conversion tool that makes switching from legacy software easy.
 Learn more about Timesolv.

 When choosing legal time and billing software for your law firm, it can be challenging to know which specific features you need to keep your business running smoothly.
 We’ll try to make it easy.

 - First, determine your firm’s needs.
 Some programs offer only timekeeping, while others allow you to create bills and invoices and run reports.

 - Then, get more information about the software that most interests you by visiting the product page for each.